input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 Message-injective′ = contraposition Message-injective
 ```
 -->
 Messages can be delayed by an adversary.
-Delay is either 0, 1
+Delay is either *0*, for not delayed or *1* when
+delayed to the next slot.

 ```agda
 Delay = Fin 2